rakeshkota19/my_learnings/cloud/aws/EC2.md

 	All inbound traffic is blocked by default
 	All outbound traffic is authorised by defa
 	SSH, terminal, use pem file, with 400 permission ( ssh -i .pem ec2@..) or use ec2 connect only.
+	Can be attached to any ec2 instance, rds or elb
+	Reuse for multiple types

 ## Instance Purchasing Types
 	• On - Demand  : short workload, predictable pricing -> used for short workloads
 	• Reserved ( 1 and 3 years) : Reserved, Convertible, Scheduled -> used for steady usage apps